FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 ### Hiding/showing elements

-jQuery has a couple [built-in helper methods](https://api.jquery.com/category/effects/) to set the styles of common css properties.
+jQuery has a couple [built-in helper methods](https://api.jquery.com/category/effects/) to set the styles of common CSS properties.
 Most notably, `hide`, `show`, and `toggle`.

 These methods will set the display property of the selected element.
 For example: